cisagov/FLAREclient-container/README.md

 2. Click the Upload icon under the ‘Action’ column for the appropriate collection.

-3. Click the ‘Browse’ button, navigate to and select the desired test file, and click ‘Open’ or drag and drop test file from your local directory.
+3. Click the ‘Browse’ button, navigate to and select the desired STIX JSON file, and click ‘Open’ or drag and drop STIX JSON file from your local directory.

 4. Click the ‘Publish’ button.